 - Penn physicians are well represented in the latest edition of America's Top Doctors and are listed among the region's best in Philadelphia Magazine's Top Docs™ issue.

-- In 2018, U.S. News & World Report ranked the Hospitals of the University of Pennsylvania-Penn Presbyterian #11 in the nation for pulmonology.
+- In 2019, U.S. News & World Report ranked the Hospitals of the University of Pennsylvania-Penn Presbyterian highest in the region for Pulmonology and Lung Surgery.